te9no/zmk-battery-center/README.md

   sudo xattr -d com.apple.quarantine /Applications/zmk-battery-center.app
   ```

-### My keyboard does not show up / battery level is not displayed for peripheral side
+### My keyboard does not show up / Peripheral side battery level is not displayed

 - Ensure your keyboard is connected to your computer via Bluetooth.
 - Confirm your keyboard firmware includes the following ZMK configuration options: